Mayonesa90/just-post-it/README.md

 ## Instructions

-You are to build a simple message board where users can post messages.
+Build a simple message board where users can post messages.
 It should be possible to view all messages and post a new message by providing a username.
-See below for what a message should contain.
-You need to build both a frontend in React (other frameworks are also acceptable) and a serverless API in AWS.
+You need to build both a frontend in React and a serverless API in AWS.
 Your frontend should be “hosted” in an S3 bucket on AWS, and you should use your API for API requests.

 ## Functional Requirements
 - It should be possible to **post a new message**